-March 2017, the board was not required to vote on any matter of business.
-46. 6: Comply or explain Board/council of governors B.1.3 No individual should hold, at the same time, positions of director and governor of any NHS foundation trust.
-Comp liant.
+March March 2017, the board was not required to vote on any matter of business.
+46. 6: Comply or explain Board/council of governors B.1.3 No individual should hold, at the same time, positions of governor of any NHS foundation trust.
+No individual should hold, at the same time, positions of director and governor of any NHS foundation trust.
+Compl Compliant.
 See provision 18 of the Trust's constitution.
+47. 6: Comply or Nomination B.2.1 The nominations committee or committees, with external advice as

-47. 6: Comply or explain Nomination committee(s) B.2.1 The nominations committee or committees, with external advice as appropriate, are responsible for the identification and nomination of executive and non-executive directors.
+47. 6: Comply or explain Nomination committee(s) Nomination committee(s) B.2.1 The nominations committee or committees, with external advice as appropriate, are responsible for the identification and nomination of executive and non-executive directors.